janbjorge/pgqueuer/docs/scheduler.md

 The Scheduler class allows users to register asynchronous tasks with cron expressions for recurring execution.
 It leverages PostgreSQL for storing and managing schedules, ensuring robustness and visibility into the state of each scheduled job.

 ### How It Works
-The `Scheduler` class is responsible for managing jobs, tracking their schedules, and dispatching them for execution.
+The `SchedulerManager` class is responsible for managing jobs, tracking their schedules, and dispatching them for execution.
 Jobs are defined using cron-like expressions and can be registered through the `@schedule` decorator.
 Once registered, the Scheduler ensures that each job runs at the specified intervals.
 It also tracks metadata, including the next scheduled run time and the status of the job.

 The main components of the scheduling feature are: